 Bryan Strawser: That’s our view on the traditional BIA.
 We’ll link and the show notes.
 We have a couple of blog posts describing why to do BIAs and what does a BIA look like and what is the BIA.
 I think we have a few other resources on the site, so we’ll link those in the show notes for you to take a look at.
 Then in next week’s episode we’re going to take a counter view here.
 I think we’re going to call this episode “To BIA or not to BIA.
 That is the question”.
 A little play off of Shakespeare, but the question we’re going to ask is, should you do the BIA?
 There’s a growing belief that perhaps the BIA is not the most effective way to build a BC program and there are some alternate paths to consider.
 We’ll explore those on next week’s episode.
 Thanks for listening.

-In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses strategies and tactics for supporting your crisis management...
+In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses the experiences and inspiration that led to Bryghtpath’s...